Skip to content

 Whether you run an eCommerce store and want to track sales or you're hosting an event and need to collect attendees, there will always be other kinds of data that you'll need to organize, analyze, and act on quickly.

 A great way to do that is by storing that business-critical information in Google Sheets—automatically.
-With these Zaps, you can automatically send order information (like new Shopify orders) and event attendees (like new Eventbrite registrants) directly to Google Sheets.
+With these Zap workflows, you can automatically send order information (like new Shopify orders) and event attendees (like new Eventbrite registrants) directly to Google Sheets.
 That way, you and your team can stay on top of your business in real time.

 Add new paid Shopify orders to Google Sheets rows